basarat/typescript-collections/README.markdown

-remove extra semicolons at end of functions / classes / modules function arguments types search for all "private"s to make sure they are marked as such
+remove extra semicolons at end of functions / classes / modules function arguments types search for all "private"s to make sure they are marked as such search for isundefined and use to mark optional.
+Or search optional.

 Already done:
 use module